cRz-Shadows/Individual-Project/README.md

+The code for our heuristics based bot can be found in "Individual-Project/pokemon-showdown/sim/examples/Simulation-test-1.ts".

 In the file "Individual-Project/pokemon-showdown/sim/pokemon.ts," the "getSwitchRequestData()" function has been modified to include additional information for each Pokémon in each request message sent through the battle stream.
 Specifically, the modifications added information on the Pokemon's current boost table, its position on the battlefield, its maximum possible HP, and any status effects applied to it.

 In the file "Individual-Project/pokemon-showdown/sim/side.ts," the "getRequestData()" function has been modified to include information on any current side conditions on the battlefield, such as tailwind or trick room.
 Additionally, information on the foe has been added.